leonnoel/rap-names-two/README.md

 **Tech used:** HTML, JavaScript, Express, JSON, Node.js, npm

 Utilized a read mechanism from the CRUD (Create, Read, Update, Delete) framework using Express & Javascript and listened for requests on port 8000 of a localhost.

+## How To Use/Modify:
+Run these in your terminal/command prompt before using the app: npm init npm install express --save npm install cors

 ## Optimizations
 *(optional)*